 Community members are invited to the Council’s Annual General Meeting (AGM) at 11am on Saturday, 27 February 2021 at the Kingborough Community Hub, 7 Goshawk Way, Kingston.
 In order to comply with State Government Covid-19 regulations, please register your intention to attend the AGM by clicking on this link:

-The primary purpose of a council annual general meeting (AGM) is to allow the public to ask questions about the contents of the council’s annual report, and to provide an opportunity for the electors present to make any relevant motions for the council to consider at the next ordinary council meeting.
+The primary purpose of a council AGM is to allow the public to ask questions about the contents of the council’s Annual Report 2019/20, and to provide an opportunity for the electors present to make any relevant motions for the council to consider at the next ordinary council meeting.

-Members of the community are invited to make submissions on Council’s Annual Report (below) for discussion at its Annual General Meeting.
-Submissions are to be made in writing on the prescribed form, which is available online via the link below, or from the Civic Centre.
-Submissions should be received by the 28 November 2018.
+Members of the community are invited to make submissions on Council’s Annual Report for discussion at its Annual General Meeting.
+You can submit questions via:

 - The Annual General Meeting will be conducted in accordance with Kingborough’s standard Council Meeting procedures.
 The Mayor will Chair the meeting.

-- At the conclusion of the presentation of the 2017/19 Annual Report, members of the public may ask questions, make comments or move motions.
+- At the conclusion of the presentations and discussion on submissions to the 2019/20 Annual Report, members of the public may move motions.

 - A member of the public may only speak once and for no longer than five minutes.

 - Questions and comments should be concise to allow as many people as possible to have their input.

 - No one is to be interrupted whilst they are speaking.